Take a seat, suiteSheets

 No.

-Excel and Google Sheets cannot submit MTD returns directly to HMRC.You must use MTD-compatible software to create the digital link and send the data. suiteSheets acts as that link while letting you keep your spreadsheet.
+Excel and Google Sheets cannot submit MTD returns directly to HMRC.You must use MTD-compatible software to create the final digital link and send the data. suiteSheets acts as that link while letting you keep your spreadsheet.

 -